 Please follow the link to the Lunar World Record website and it would be really great if you could donate to Sir Patrick Moore's chosen charity to either download a full resolution image or purchase a print.

-See highlight above.
+See the highlight above.

-See highlight above.
+See the highlight above.

 Find more planetary images and details about the Solar System: The Solar System